Freddie Steele: Life after boxing

 Freddie Steele was also known for his footwork, and waist-down shots of his footwork can be seen in the 1942 film Gentleman Jim in which he performed as boxing double for star Errol Flynn.

 Steele went on to appear in a number of Hollywood films as an actor throughout the 1940s, notably as "Bugsy", one of the six Marines central to the plot of the Oscar-nominated Hail the Conquering Hero (1944), directed by Preston Sturges.
 He also appeared as Sergeant Steve Warnicki in The Story of G.I.
-Joe, 1945, and in Whiplash and I Walk Alone, both in 1948.
-He appeared in nearly 30 films, though went uncredited in most.
+Joe (1945) and in Whiplash and I Walk Alone (both 1948).
+He appeared in nearly 30 films, although he was usually uncredited.

 He left Hollywood in the 1950s, and returned to the Pacific Northwest.
-He owned and operated Freddie Steele's restaurant in Westport, Washington with his wife, Helen, for over 20 years until illness forced his retirement.
+He owned and operated Freddie Steele's Restaurant in Westport, Washington, with his wife, Helen, for over 20 years until illness forced his retirement.

 Death

-Steele died at a nursing home in Aberdeen, Washington on August 22, 1984; he had suffered a stroke in 1980.
+Steele died at a nursing home in Aberdeen, Washington, on August 22, 1984; he had suffered a stroke in 1980.
 He is interred in the Fern Hill Cemetery, Aberdeen, WA.